 “Basically, work-from-home only works if the [lawyer] has access to everything he or she would need access to if they were in the office that day,” Miller writes.

-Establish a hub.
 It’s hard enough to know who’s doing what when your Legal Department is working under one roof; it’s downright impossible if every member of your team is working from his or her home.
-You want to have visibility into your matters.
+You want to have visibility into your legal matters.

-Set up an online portal as soon as possible.
+Set up a cloud based legal management software solution as soon as possible.
 Centralize in-house information in one place using a simple matter management software or a shared spreadsheet.
 Pay extra mind to user access and version control.

 “The legal department is a service organization, and you cannot provide that service if clients are unable to get in touch with lawyers quickly,” he writes.

-Examine your Legal Intake & Triage process to ensure you are efficiently receiving, sorting and addressing matters.
+Examine your legal intake and triage process to ensure you are efficiently receiving, sorting and addressing matters.
 For clients, making a legal request is the first point of contact, needs to be easily accessible and intuitive.

-Set up a streamlined and consistent workflow by using an intake technology platform or creating standardized legal instruction forms.
+Set up a streamlined and consistent workflow by using a legal intake workflow management software or creating standardized legal instruction forms.
 Combined with smart queue management for these requests to manage expectations from the beginning, this will provide a better remote user experience for both business clients and your in-house legal team.
 Legal operations can help enable your legal department to serve your internal clients more effectively.

-Plan your team communications.
-You will need to establish a rhythm of frequent communication; to start, plan to touch base once a day.
+You will need to establish a rhythm of frequent communication.
+To start, plan to touch base once a day.
 Think this through now, and identify a time that works across time zones and working hours.

 Communication is crucial in a work-from-home scenario for several reasons, Miller notes.
 It maintains a collaborative atmosphere; it informs you of workflow and deadlines; and it engenders trust.